c4software/dotarchy/README.md

 # Dotarchy

-This folder contains installation and configuration scripts for multiple Linux distributions (currently: Arch Linux, Fedora and macOS).
+This folder contains installation and configuration scripts for multiple Linux distributions (currently: Arch Linux and macOS).
 The goal is to automate the setup of applications, fonts, development tools, and user configurations.

 ![Screenshot](./docs/static/screenshot.jpg)